Vedette Shapewear: Sales

 Vedette's annual sales have grown at an average of 25% to 30% per year, with annual sales totaling nearly $9 million in 2008.

 History

 Vedette was founded in 1979 in Tuluá, Colombia.
-After growing quickly in its home country and throughout South and Central America, Vedette expanded in 1998: first to Texas, then to Florida, and finally to Georgia to serve the emerging shapewear market in the United States, concentrating on the Hispanic community.
-Vedette has since grown to serve a much greater variety of international and domestic clients and continues to expand its target market through increasing focus on Internet sales.
+After growing quickly in its home country and spreading throughout South and Central America, Vedette expanded into the United States in 1998: first to Texas, then to Florida, and finally to Georgia to serve the emerging shapewear market in the United States, concentrating on the Hispanic community.
+Vedette has since grown to serve a much greater variety of international and domestic clients with increasing focus on Internet sales.